 By faith Jacob…blessed each of Joseph’s sons.
 Hebrews 11:21

 That’s it.
-It’s what put these famous patriarchs onto the same list that includes Abraham (willing to sacrifice his son), Joseph (endured persecution), and Moses (held the Ten Commandments & performed incredible signs and wonders).
+It’s what put these famous patriarchs onto the same list that includes Abraham (willing to sacrifice his son), Joseph (endured years of persecution), and Moses (delivered the Ten Commandments and performed incredible signs and wonders).

-Proclaiming a blessing on our children by faith must be extremely important to God, on the level with those other feats!
+Proclaiming a blessing on our children by faith must be extremely important to God, to be on the same level with those other feats!
 So, to begin this New Year, we encourage you to individually and personally, bless each of your children!